Algorithms for Unipolar and Generalized Split Graphs: Recognition Algorithm

 {\bf Details of finding a transferable set $S$ containing a vertex $v$:}\\

 This can be reduced to an instance of 2-Satisfiability.
-Each vertex of $V^* \cup V^-_1 \cup V^-_2$ corresponds to variable.
+Each vertex of $V^* \cup V^-_1 \cup V^-_2$ corresponds to a variable.
 A vertex is in $S$ if and only if its corresponding variable is assigned the truth value TRUE. \begin{itemize} \item For the vertex $v$, construct the clause ($v+v$).
 This asserts that $v$ must be in $S$. \item For each vertex $u$ in $V^-_1 \cup V^-_2$, construct the clause ($\OL{u}+\OL{u}$).
 These clauses assert that these vertices cannot be in $S$. \item For each edge $a-b$ in $F^*$, construct the clauses ($a+b$) and ($\OL{a}+\OL{b}$).
 These clauses assert that for each edge in $F^*$ exactly one of its endpoints is in $S$. \end{itemize} Clearly, this Boolean formula is satisfiable if and only if there exists a transferable set $S$ containing vertex $v$. \end{enumerate} \end{enumerate} \end{enumerate}

 Step~1 requires O($n+m$) time.
-From this point on, we can assume that graph we are working with is connected; that is, the number of edges is at least the number of vertices minus one.
+From this point on, we can assume that graph we are working with is connected; that is, the number of edges is at least the number of vertices minus 1.
 Step~2 can be done in O($n+\OL{m}$) time.
-A minimal triangulation of $G$ can be computed in O($nm$) time \cite{RTL,AB,ABHSV}.
+A minimal triangulation of $G$ can be computed in O($nm$) time \cite{AB,ABHSV,RTL}.
 The number of maximal cliques of a chordal graph is no more than the number of vertices \cite{FG}.
-Furthermore, the maximal cliques can be listed in linear time (see \cite{RTL,Gol}).
-Thus, Step~4 requires O($n+m'$) time.
-The 2-Satisfiability problem can be solved in time linear in the size of the formula by the algorithm of \cite{2sat}.
+Furthermore, the maximal cliques can be listed in linear time (see \cite{Gol,RTL}).
+Thus, Step~4 requires O($n+m'$)= O($m+m_F$) time.
+The 2-Satisfiability algorithm of reference \cite{2sat} both tests the satisfiability of a 2-CNF formula and finds a satisfying assignment, when one exists, in time linear in the size of the formula (where the size is the number of variables plus the number of clauses).
 The size of the formula constructed in Step~5(c)iii is O($n+m_F$).
-The other parts of Step~5 can be accomplished in O($n+m'$) time.
-Hence, Step~5 requires O($nm'$) time.
-Thus, the overall time required by algorithm Unipolar\_Test is O($nm'$).
+The other parts of Step~5 can be accomplished in O($m+m_F$) time.
+Hence, Step~5 requires O($m+m_F$) time.
+Thus, the overall time required by algorithm Unipolar\_Test is O($nm+nm_F$).

 To determine whether a given graph $G$ is a generalized split graph, we first test whether $G$ is unipolar; if not, the test is repeated on $\overline{G}$.
-In the worst case we run algorithm Unipolar\_Test on $G$ and $\OL{G}$; thus, we can recognize generalized split graphs in O($nm' + n\OL{m}'$) = O($n^3$) time.
+In the worst case we run algorithm Unipolar\_Test on $G$ and $\OL{G}$; thus, we can recognize generalized split graphs in O($nm + nm_F + n\OL{m} + n\OL{m}_F$) = O($n^3$) time.